skx/go.vm/README.md

 (The original project has a perl based compiler/decompiler and an interpreter written in C.)

-You can get a feel for what it looks like by refering to either the parent project, or [the examples](examples/) contained in this repository.
+You can get a feel for what it looks like by referring to either the parent project, or [the examples](examples/) contained in this repository.

 This particular virtual machine is intentionally simple, but despite that it is hopefully implemented in a readable fashion.  ("Simplicity" here means that we support only a small number of instructions, and the 16-registers the virtual CPU possesses can store strings and integers, but not floating-point values.)